shawn110285/riscv_ibex_verilator/README.md

 # riscv_ibex_verilator
-the simplified verilator simulation env for risc-v ibex core

 Ibex core developped by lowRISC is a great RV32IMC implementation.
-It can be built via fusesoc and fusesoc did a lot for you.
+It can be built via fusesoc and fusesoc did a lot in the background.

-I would like to finish the task with a more direct way.
+This repo provided a more direct way to build ibex simulation testbench.